-The provenance of the original data is well-documented in the study protocol, although not fully documented in the published metadata.
+The provenance of the original data is well-documented in the study protocol and the current DMP, although not fully documented in the published metadata.

 We only include as provenance information some information on the authors of the study and data managers of the original dataset regarding their names, contact information, affiliation (i.e. institution) and some information on the source of data provided within the context of the LINK-VACC project (see other links above).